 Visiting Professor, Division of Landscape Architecture, The University of Hong Kong;

 Former UNESCO Regional Advisor for Culture in Asia and the Pacific

 Associate Professor, Department of Architecture, The University of Hong Kong

 Dr. Linda Shetabi

-Lecturer, Faculty of Architecture, The University of Hong Kong
+Lecturer, Division of Landscape Architecture, The University of Hong Kong

 7:00pm – 8:00pm